aditya-ww7/Collaborative-Movie-Rating-Predictor/README.md

 # Stacked-Auto-Encoder
-Implementation of stacked AutoEncoder to predict user-dynamic ratings for unwatched movies.
+Implementation of Stacked AutoEncoders to predict user-dynamic ratings for unwatched movies using collaborative filtering.